All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Know your numbers.
 Ask your provider for your current eGFR, urine albumin-to-creatinine ratio (UACR), and A1C.
 These numbers help determine whether you fall within the population that has shown benefit in clinical trials.

 Understand the full picture.
-GLP-1 medications are not a replacement for other kidney-protective treatments.
+GLP-1 medications aren't a replacement for other kidney-protective treatments.
 They work best as part of a full plan that includes blood pressure control, blood sugar management, SGLT2 inhibitors when appropriate, and dietary modifications.

 Start low, go slow.
 GLP-1 medications are typically started at a low dose and increased gradually to reduce gastrointestinal side effects.
 This is especially important for kidney patients who may be more sensitive to nausea and appetite changes.